Super Nintendo Classic Edition Review

 Stock screenshots for Contra III: Alien Wars, Super Punch Out!!, The Legend of Zelda: Link to the Past, Super Mario World.

 Unlike other retro-themed consoles Nintendo went light on the customization options - probably to keep things simple.
-One vital feature however is the display options.
+One vital feature however are the display options.
 The default 4:3 mode looks very sharp but I found the pixelation a bit harsh.
 The CRT mode simulates an old-fashioned raster scan television, which has the effect of softening the rough edges.
 It makes me feel like I'm watching the old color TV at my parents house in 1992.
+Good times!

 The controls are superb.
 If there is any input lag at all it was not detectable on my television, and I'm usually hyper-sensitive to that type of thing.
 Emulation is dead-on all the way down to the heinous slowdown in Super Ghouls N Ghosts.